-- 24.1 Failure to comply with any of the provisions of Part V herein shall be cause for denial, revocation or suspension of permit for the administration of general anesthesia/deep sedation, inhalation conscious sedation, parenteral conscious sedation, or nitrous oxide analgesia, and of disciplinary action in accordance with section 27.0 herein. - 24.2 Furthermore, all hearings and reviews pertaining to the requirements as set forth herein, shall be subject to the provisions of section 28.0 of these rules and regulations.
+- 24.1 Failure to comply with any of the provisions of Part V of these Regulations shall be cause for denial, revocation or suspension of permit for the administration of general anesthesia/deep sedation, moderate sedation, minimal sedation or nitrous oxide analgesia, and of disciplinary action in accordance with §27.0 of these Regulations. - 24.2 Furthermore, all hearings and reviews pertaining to the requirements as set forth herein, shall be subject to the provisions of §28.0 of these Regulations.